projectsveltos/sveltos/docs/configuration.md

 [ClusterProfile](https://github.com/projectsveltos/sveltos-manager/blob/main/api/v1alpha1/clusterprofile_types.go) is the CRD used to instructs Sveltos about:

 1. which Kubernetes add-ons to deploy;
-2. where (on which Kubernetes clusters) to deploy the add-ons.
+2. where (on which Kubernetes clusters) to deploy the Kubernetes add-ons.

 ![ClusterProfile](assets/sveltos_different_policies.png)